KomposeApp/Kompose-Android/README.md

 Task | Assigned | Status
 ---|---|---
+Add a service for audio playback | Lukas | TODO
 MessageHandler: `sessionUpdate` | Tobias? | TODO
 Implement a way for clients to listen for session updates | Lukas | DONE Unit test for `SessionConverter` | Flo | *DONE*